mohamed-maad/mock-server-recruitment/README.md

 ### 0) Setup:

-- Run this mock server application
+- Clone and run this mock server application.
+You can use: `./gradlew run`
 - Fork the skeleton repository
 - Write new code in your fork
 - Ensure that your application is responding on the following url: http://localhost:8081